Planning to discover the “Red City”? To help you prepare for your trip to Morocco, discover our guide to visiting the Medina of Marrakech!

 Founded by the Almoravids in 1070-72, the Red City was for a long time one of the major political, cultural, and economic centers of the Muslim West.
 The city quickly became the capital of the Almoravid Emirate.
 This Eurafrican empire stretched from the banks of the Senegal River to the center of the Iberian Peninsula, via the Moroccan Atlantic coast in the east to Algiers in the west.
 Under the leadership of Almoravid rulers, mosques and palaces were built, with the help of Andalusian artisans from Seville and Cordoba.
 This Andalusian influence merged with the Saharan and West African stylistic elements.

 You can still admire this unique and original architecture in the Medina of Marrakech.
 Ali Ben Youssef fortified the city as well.
-The ramparts dating from 1122 to1123 are still visible today!
+The ramparts dating from 1122 to 1123 are still visible today!

 In 1147 the Almohads seized the city.
-They destroy much of the Almoravid monuments.
+They destroy many of the Almoravid monuments.
 The new rulers nevertheless built many palaces and religious buildings, such as the famous Koutoubia mosque or the Casbah.
 At the beginning of the 16th century, Marrakech became the capital of the Saadian Empire and returned to greatness.
-The city is embellished, the ruined monuments restored and sumptuous palaces are built.
+The city is embellished, the ruined monuments restored, and sumptuous palaces are built.
 The El Badi palace dates from this period.
 Most of the monuments of the Medina date from these different grandiose periods: the monumental gates, the gardens, the palaces, the Ben Youssef Medersa, the Saadian tombs, and the Jamaâ El Fna square.

 The latter, a veritable open-air theatre, still amazes its visitors, both travelers, and locals!